enjineerMan/Openbot-Online/README.md

 # Openbot-Online
 Openbot Online is a robot car that can be controlled wirelessly over the internet.

+This project is based on the Openbot platform - https://www.openbot.org/, where you can find the original code and assembly instructions.
+Openbot supports several accessories including an ultrasonic sensor, speed sensors, battery meter, indicator lights, etc., that are not included here.

 ![alt text](https://github.com/enjineerMan/Openbot-Online/blob/main/IoT_pic.jpg)
-This project is based on the Openbot platform - https://www.openbot.org/, where you can find the code and assembly instructions.
-Openbot supports several accessories including an ultrasonic sensor, speed sensors, battery meter, indicator lights, etc., that are not included here.

 You can start by implementing an analog joystick as a placeholder for the wireless controls, to test the functionality of your robot car.
 Power the arduino remotely with the battery pack by wiring it [in parallel](https://drive.google.com/file/d/1-fU374w7UUGw3x4KoXRMy0vZBtCq_B5N/view?usp=sharing) with the L298n motor.
 ![alt text](https://github.com/enjineerMan/Openbot-Online/blob/main/cargif.gif)